humdrum-tools/humdrum-documentation/guide/ch08/index.md

 the most popular and powerful of the current generation of shells.
 Although they were originally developed for the UNIX operating system, these shells are also available for DOS, Macintosh, Windows, Windows 98 and many other operating systems.

+**(_Editor's Note:_ These days, the BASH shell is the probably the most common, and was the default for many years on Mac OSX and Linux systems.
+Begining with MacOS 10.15 (Catalina), the default shell in the terminal is the z-shell (zsh).
+This should still work well with Humdrum Tools, but you can change it back to Bash quite easily (`chsh -s /bin/bash`), if you'd prefer.)**

 Shells themselves are advanced programming languages that provide complex control structures.
 When you type a command, you are already